9 Different Types of Grasshoppers

 While many species are herbivores and feed on plants, some are predators.

 Male tettigoniidae produce unique songs by rubbing their wings together.
-Females lay their eggs on the leaves and stems of plants.
+Females lay their eggs on plant leaves and stems.

-The Tettigoniidae family comprises several subfamilies, with the most common ones including.
+The Tettigoniidae family comprises several subfamilies, the most common of which are:

 6. Cone-headed Grasshopper